FIRST, FIND A CHEAP TAVERN…

-As a "better do this while we're still young" married couple, in 1987 my husband, Chuck, and I took a leap of faith and purchased Birkett's Tavern in Hillsboro, Virginia.
-As you can see from the '87 photo above, we were very brave or very stupid - more likely both.
+As a "Better do this while we're young" married couple, in 1987, my husband, Chuck, and I took a leap of faith and purchased Birkett's Tavern in Hillsboro, Virginia.
+As you can see from the '87 photo above, we were either very brave or very stupid - likely both.

-The original two-story structure of Flemish Bond brick (center) was built by John Hough in 1819.
-We knew the date by looking in Virginia State Archives to find the real estate taxes went from nil to significant on the property that year.
-And in 1824, John "Birkit," Sr. purchased the building from Hough and opened a tailor shop.
+The original two-story structure of Flemish Bond brick (the center) was built by John Hough in 1819.
+We knew the date by looking in Virginia State Archives to find that the property’s real estate taxes went from zero to significant that year.
+In 1824, John Birkit, Sr. purchased the building from Hough and opened a tailor shop.

-Sixteen years later - April of 1840 - Birkett took the half day's wagon-ride to Leesburg and acquired a license to operate an "ordinary" - a tavern - "from his home."
+And 16 years later - April 1840 - Birkett took a half day's wagon-ride from Hillsboro to Leesburg to acquire a license to operate an "ordinary" (a tavern) "from his home."

 And it's been known as Birkett's Tavern ever since.

-The Tavern stands on Charlestown Pike in the center of Hillsboro - one of only two brick homes built in the village.
-Back in its early days, the tavern had at least three outbuildings: a long stone kitchen (Indicated by an exposed stone wall inside the modern kitchen), a chinked-log smoke house (Good for a garden and tool shed!), and one large outbuilding (Likely a barn to hold the horses of the guests).
-All that’s left of the barn is a stone foundation - which sits a few inches under the sod at the back of the one-third acre property.
+The Tavern stands on Charlestown Pike at the top and center of Hillsboro, Virginia.
+The middle section of the house (1820) is one of only two brick structures in the 19th century village.
+In the tavern's early days, there were at least three outbuildings: a long stone kitchen (revealed to us by an exposed stone wall inside the modern kitchen), a chinked-log smoke house (currently used for a garden and a tool shed), and one large outbuilding (Likely a barn to hold the horses of the guests).
+All that’s left of this barn is a stone foundation that sits a little under the sod and wooden sides bent at an angle that told you to stay out (it later made a fine bonfire).

 THE ca. 1819 BRICK SECTION

-When we removed some truly hideous red and white wallpaper, we found the ghost of a chair rail, some markings from the original tavern bar, and evidence of the various layers of milk paint - all the way down to the first coat: a bright salmon color.
-We liked it, so we recreated the color as closely as possible (Our test paints can be seen on the wall below).
-When we were done, we left an 8" square on the north wall - unpainted, so visitors could see the layers for themselves.
+First we removed some truly hideous red and white wallpaper, and underneath we found the ghost of a chair rail, some markings from the original tavern bar, and evidence of all the various layers of 19th century milk paint - all the way down to the first coat, which had been a bright salmon color.
+We liked it, so we recreated the color as closely as possible.
+When we were done, we left an 8" square on the north wall - unpainted and behind a framed picture - so visitors could see the layers for themselves.

-The brick section has three Rumford corner fireplaces: one in the front parlor, one in the dining room and a third in a second floor guest room.
+The brick section has 1820 Rumford fireplaces.
 What the devil is a Rumford?
-A fireplace sytem designed created by Sir Benjamin Thompson - Count Rumford - to maximize heat and space efficiency.
+This was a fireplace design by Sir Benjamin Thompson (Count Rumford) to maximize heat and space efficiency.

-Birkett's tavern was very well-situated, as taverns go.
-It stood at the crossroads of Charlestown Pike and the old road to Purcellville.
-Back then, the road to Purcellville ran all down the tavern's west side (The current road to Purcellville - Rt.
-690 - lies several doors down and east of the tavern and was built much later).
+This tavern was very well-situated, as taverns go.
+It stood at the crossroads of Charlestown Pike and what was then the old road to Purcellville.
+That old Purcellville road lay straight down the tavern's west side (The current Purcellville Rd. - Rt.
+690 - was built several doors down and east of the tavern at a later date).

 Birkett's property used to encompass an eastern patch of land where a red barn stands today.
 The tavern keeper owned other properties, as well (Like the little stone house to its west which is the oldest structure in Hillsboro), and his total land amounted to around 12 or 13 acres.
 A typical early 19th century tavern required around 13 acres to support the business (Farmland for planting and pens to store animals brought through town by drovers).
 This was in the days before the trains, and there was only one way to get an animal all the way to the large markets of Alexandria: walk.

-We also learned that the front parlor mantel was gone.
-The original was described as "a Federal-style medallion with crossed arrows and side pillars," but the mantel that stands there now is a very simple affair.
-We did our best for it, though, and dressed it up nicely at Christmas time...
+We also learned that the original front parlor mantel was gone.
+In the WPA study, the mantel was described as having “a Federal-style medallion with crossed arrows and side pillars”.
+We found was a very simple affair.
+We did our best for it, though, dressed it up nicely at Christmas time and added some decorative trim later.

 As we were hunting for historic clues to the home, we decided it must have been a fine tailor shop.
 We found evidence under the attic floorboards: they include scraps of fabric, a 19th century woman's apron re-made from an old dress (likely Civil War-era), a front piece from a pair of ca. 1810-1830 breeches, various pockets, a portion of bonnet lace, and a flattened beaver skin top hat.
 At first we thought it was a rat skin, but then... few rats are oval.
 When pumped up with a wide rim of cardboard, lo' and behold, a very worn ca. 1830 beaver hat appeared.
 John Birkett's?
 Whoever the owner, he was right-handed: the brim is worn on the upper right edge.